murbard/plebeia/README.md

 #### Node storage format

-When reading a node stored on disk, it's always possible to determine, from context, if we we've reached the leaf/bud level.
-The querier is also expected to know which segments correspond to leaves and which to buds.
-Therefore, it is not necessary to distinguish them on disk.
-The only ambiguity is between internal nodes and extenders.
+All nodes are stored in an array with 256 bit cells.
+The constant size makes it easy for nodes to refer to each other using an index in the array.

+This leads to a bit of awkwardness (223 bit hashes, array size limited to 2^32 - 34) but the potential benefit is that two nodes can fit in a cache line in 64 bit architectures.
+If it turns out this doesn't make a noticeable difference, it's straightforward to increase the size of cells to 320 bits, or introduce variable size cells, and remove much of the akwardness.

 Internal node:

  - First 223 bits: first 223 bit of the hash of the internal node.
-The last bit does not need to be stored as it's always 0, by convention, and the next 224 bits are just 1.
+The last bit does not need to be stored as it's always 0, by convention, and the next 224 bits are just 223 0s followed by a 1.

- - 224th bit: 0 if the index refers to the left child, 1 if it refers to the right child
+ - 224th bit: 0 if the index refers to the left child, 1 if it refers to the right child.
+   Accomodating this bit is the reason the last bit of the hash is set to 0.

  - Next 32 bits: index of either the left or right child.
 The other child is always stored at the index preceding the internal node.